reorx/obsidian-paste-image-rename/README.md

 ![](images/handle-all-attachments-settings.png)

-Additionally, you can configure the "Exclude extension pattern" to ignore files that matches the given extension pattern.
+Additionally, you can configure the "Exclude extension pattern" to ignore files that match the given extension pattern.

 ## FAQ